amr-sheriff/arxiv-assistant/README.md

 # arXiv Assistant 📚🤖

 Welcome to the arXiv Assistant repository!
+This project is a demonstration of how to prototype a Retrieval-Augmented Generation (RAG) Assistant employing a suite of open-source technologies, frameworks and fine-tuned Large Language Models.
+It can be adapted to many other business-specific use cases.
+For more detailed information, please refer to the project paper.

+# Demo 🎥

-This project is designed to help researchers and practitioners stay up-to-date with the latest advancements in various fields by retrieving, summarizing, and answering queries about research papers from arXiv.
+The arXiv Assistant is a simple demo designed to help researchers and practitioners stay up-to-date with the latest advancements in various fields by retrieving, summarizing, and answering queries about research papers from arXiv. it can retrieve and select relevant research papers based on user-specified criteria such as submission/revision date, domain/category, and topic.

-## Introduction 🚀

-The arXiv Assistant is a powerful chatbot that can retrieve and select relevant research papers based on user-specified criteria such as submission/revision date, domain/category, and topic.
 It can also answer questions about the papers and highlight key points.
-This tool is invaluable in the face of the rapid growth of research publications, particularly in the Computer Science category.

 ## Development Process 🛠️